wix-incubator/wixmedia-python/README.md

 wixmedia-python SDK
 ===================

-This library allows you to upload files and perform various manipulations on uploaded images.
+This package is a Python wrapper for Wixmedia Image RESTful API, which allows you to upload files and perform various manipulations on them.
 These manipulations include, but are not limited to, resizing, cropping, rotating, sharpening, watermarking, face-detection and applying numerous filters.
 This functionality eliminates the need for offline processing in order to optimize images for web development.
 The resulting files are saved for later usage, so image processing occurs only once per each permutation.

 ## Overview ##

 Uses [Google App Engine](http://appengine.google.com) with [Wix](http://wix.com) for image manupulaitons for web developers.

 ## Downloading ##